WarrenPeace101/startup/README.md

 ## Simon Project

 So far I've played around with the raw HTML files from the Simon project.
 I messed with the SVG, changing the shapes of the Simon buttons.
 I also played around with various minor features, such as tweeking the scoreboard.
 I really enjoyed updating the icon to Simon Peter hehe.
 So far I've learned basic HTML formatting, and why something like CSS is so necessary.
-I also think that the script for uploading files to my server is nifty.
+I also think that the script for uploading files to my server is pretty cool.